earthcube/geocodes/docs/setup_base_machine_configuration.md

 ---
 ## create a machine in openstack

-#### Suggested size:
+!!! info "Suggested size:"
     SDSC Openstack:

     - ubuntu 22
     - 100 gig
         - m1.2xlarge (8 CPU, 32 gig)
         - network: earthcube
     -  Security groups:
         - remote ssh (22)
         - geocodes (http/https; 80:443)
         - portainer (temporary need: 9443)
         - minio (optional: 9000/9001)
     - Keypair: earthcube (or any)

-!!! note "Minio"
+!!! tip "Ports Pre-DNS"
    minio ports do not need to be open, we are proxying on 80 and 443 Portainer port (9443)  can be opended temporarily if you want to play a bit pre-DNS.

-**Associate a Public IP.**
+!!! success "Associate a Public IP"
     After the machine is created, we can change the IP to the one associated with geocodes.earthcube.org

 ---
 # setup domain names